jazenwong/wong-blog/_posts/essay/2021-09-26-why-we-should-create.markdown

 **"The Moral Law tells us the tune we have to play: our instincts are merely the keys."**

 In 2014, I traveled with a friend to Slovenia and we were in Lake Bled.
 I was in a row boat and my silly friend decided he wanted to swim to the castle in the middle of the lake.
 Not even five minutes in to the swim, he started to drown.
 Two instincts surged through me as I was on the boat: the first was the fear that if I jumped in to save him I would down and the second was the fear that my friend would drown.
-Without consciously making a decision, I jumped in and with a bit of luck, I managed to save his life.
+Without consciously making a decision, I jumped in and with a bit of luck, managed to get him back to the boat.

 One of the things that I still remember from that life-death experience was the feeling that I had before jumping into the water: the itch.
 It was the same exact itch that I feel when I feel like I'm letting my life pass me by.
 I've realized that the itch is the thing that's telling me what I *should* do.
 And whether Lewis' Moral Law is real or not, the concept resonates with my life experience.